-He's making his list and checking it twice.
-But, in the digital era there is more than one way to contact Old Saint Nick.
-From traditional letter writing to fun apps to phone calls, here are some of our favorite ways to track jolly Santa Claus this year.
+He's making his list and checking it twice...
+And the kiddos are scrambling to express-mail their wish-list letters to the North Pole stat.
+But, in the digital era, there's an app for that--and there are multiple ways to reach Jolly Old Saint Nick.
+From traditional snail-mail to texting to email to phone calls, here are our five favorite ways to track (and contact) Santa Claus this year.

 On Christmas Eve, callers will be able to track Santa's whereabouts as he delivers presents around the world.
 Starting at 5 p.m.
 ET on December 24, Vonage customers can dial 1-700-CALL-SANTA to hear where Santa and his reindeer have been and where they are headed next!